medialab/sandcrawler/phantom_spider.md

 ---

-**sandcrawler**'s phantom spiders use [phantomjs](http://phantomjs.org/) to enable you to perform complex client-side scraping tasks that would not be possible only by retrieving the static markup of the pages you need to scrape.
+**sandcrawler**'s phantom spiders use [phantomjs](http://phantomjs.org/) to perform complex client-side scraping tasks that would not be possible only by retrieving the static markup of the pages you need to scrape.

 They work in a quasi-identical way to the static spiders of this library and this page merely aims at explaining what are the key differences of the phantom spiders and outlining frequent pitfalls.